Skip to Content

 That said, even if it’s sunny in the morning it can be pouring with rain in the afternoon so it’s important you have enough trousers/jeans to wear every day if needs be.

-For a 7 night cruise, I would pack around 3 pairs of pants/trousers/jeans.
+For a 7-night cruise, I would pack around three pairs of pants/trousers/jeans.

 Do NOT Cruise to The British Isles Without Multiple Sweaters/Jumpers/Hoodies

-Even if you are lucky and have the best weather possible this is likely to be mid 20c’s (70f’s) and the weather can change fast.
+Even if you are lucky and have the best weather possible, this is likely to be mid 20c’s (70f’s) and don’t forget, the weather can change fast!

-I’d always recommend bringing something small with you incase it does get cold and/or rain.
-The weather, particularly in Scotland can be very unpredictable.
+I’d always recommend bringing something small like a fleece or a “pac a mac” in your bag, in case it does get cold and/or rain.
+The weather, particularly in Scotland, can be very unpredictable.

 Bring Comfortable Shoes (and Formal Shoes Too)

-For a British Isles cruise, I would recommend that you first pack a pair of shoes which you are comfortable walking in such as sneakers or trainers.
+For a British Isles cruise, I recommend that you first pack a pair of shoes that you are comfortable walking in, such as sneakers or trainers.

 You will probably be walking quite a lot and if you are visiting places like Giants Causeway it’s important that you have a good grip and feel comfortable walking in the shoes.

-I’d also recommend that you bring some waterproof shoes such as boots.
-When it rains it rains a LOT and having wet shoes is not ideal.
-I’ve been on cruises before where it has taken multiple days for my shoes to dry after a rainstorm.
+I’d also recommend that you bring some waterproof shoes, such as boots.
+When it rains, it rains a lot, and having wet shoes is not ideal.
+I’ve been on cruises before, and it has taken multiple days for my shoes to dry after a rainstorm.

-For formal nights/onboard the ship I would recommend that you pack a couple of pairs which are either heels/flats/sandals.
+For formal nights or onboard the ship, I recommend that you pack a couple of pairs of heels, flats, or sandals.

-Don’t be afraid to re-wear the same shoes, by sticking to neutral tones you can avoid having to change your shoes to go with each outfit.
+Don’t be afraid to re-wear the same shoes, by sticking to neutral tones you can avoid having to change your shoes to go with every outfit.

 british isles packing list